software-allies/cap-authentication/README.md

 go to [Firebase Console] an create a new proyect.

 Once created, we take the credentials of our project in order to use the Firebase services.
-We find them in our project that we just created in Firebase, in the main panel we search for 'Firebase add firebase to app web' and we copy the credentials that are marked immediately.
+We find them in our project that we just created in Firebase, in the main panel we search for _Firebase add firebase to app web_ and we copy the credentials that are marked immediately.

 Open the `app.module.ts` file, under `src/app` and Import AngularFireModule
 ```